-- The Affiliate completes and submits a Board of Directors/Staff Request Form and sends to firstname.lastname@example.org at least 60 days out from the meeting.
+- The Affiliate completes and submits this Board of Directors/Staff Request Form and sends to firstname.lastname@example.org at least 60 days out from the meeting.
 (Forms must be submitted even if the affiliate has already spoken with the Board/staff member.)

 - The Academy staff will coordinate availability with the requested Board or staff member.

-- The Academy staff will contact the affiliate within 10 business days of the submitted request with additional questions or Board/staff confirmation of attendance.
+- The Academy staff will contact the Affiliate within 10 business days of the submitted request with additional questions or Board/staff confirmation of attendance.

 Academy of Nutrition and Dietetics Bylaws are rules adopted by the organization for governing meetings and association affairs.
 They define the relationship, the rights, and the obligations for members, directors, officers and staff.
 Bylaws should be a living document, to be used, reviewed and revised as necessary.